[FULL GUIDE] How Long To Cook Beef Stew In Oven

 In a large oven-safe pot or Dutch oven, heat the cooking oil over medium-high heat.
 Add the beef cubes in batches, making sure not to overcrowd the pot.
 Brown the beef on all sides, which helps to develop rich flavors in the stew.
 Once the beef is browned, remove it from the pot and set it aside.

-Related: How Long To Bake Ziti In Oven At 350?
+Related: [FULL GUIDE] How Long To Cook Bagel Bites In The Oven

 Step 4: Sautéing The Aromatics